mairabay/FindWellandInacessibleSupermarkets/README.md

 Finally, to fnd out if a supermarket is within walking distance of a bus stop, we check to see if the lat+long of the supermarket is within the lat+long of each bus stop +-1/4 mile.

+## Deployment ##

+The Talend job can be compiled into an OSGi Bundle (https://en.wikipedia.org/wiki/OSGi) and deployed in Talend's Runtime container (a web container based on Apache Karaf: https://karaf.apache.org).
+This will make the job available to other applications as a RESTful web service, returning a JSON file with the resulting inaccessible supermarkets.

+The application is currently configured to be available on the root URL.
+When running locally, the resulting JSON can be seen via browser request to http://localhost:8088/ (provided the "RESTService" job is running in Talend ESB or the "RESTService-0.1.jar" is deployed on a local container).

+Talend's Runtime container comes with the ESB installation .zip file (see link in the Technology section above).

+To deploy Talend Runtime on a server, follow instructions here: https://help.talend.com/display/TalendESBInstallationGuide60EN/3.8.1+Installing+the+Talend+Runtime+containers.

-## Desired future enhancements: ##
+### Desired future enhancements: ###

-- Create a web interface for runnng the transformation and displaying the results. (the Talend job can be compiled as a WAR and deployed in Tonmact, making it acessble to a front-end as a webs serevce, returning a SOAP envelope, as explaned here: http://www.talendforge.org/wiki/doku.php?id=doc:export_as_webservice)
+- Create a web interface for runnng the transformation and displaying the results. (the Talend job can be deployed in the Talend Runtime container (an implementation of Apache Karaf), making it accessible to a web front-end as RESTful webservice (returning a JSON file)).
 - Use an HTTP GET component to read the data from the Niagara Open Data portal dinamically, to give real-time results

-## License: ##
+### License: ###

 See license file for the license.